VishnuHSharma/Vishnu_Portfolio/README.md

 ### Weather Trends Dashboard created in Tableau
 ![chart](Images/Dashboard%201.png)

+##### These charts depict the moving average temperature in Celsius, which clearly shows that temperature is steadily rising.

 ## [Project 2 - Investigating and Reporting Findings from a dataset](https://github.com/VishnuHSharma/Udacity-Data-Analyst-Nanodegree)
 - #### Technologies and libraries: Python, Jupyter Notebook, Numpy, Pandas, Seaborn
 - Gather and assess a dataset and identify rudimentary errors that need to be remedied.